EnzoSeason/signature_detection/README.md

 ## Example

 We use the following image as an example.
-The full example (sign detection of image and pdf file) is in the [demo notebook](demo.ipynb)
+The full example is in the [demo notebook](demo.ipynb)

 ![signed_image](./data/input/signed_image.jpeg)